Exploring Representation: The Growing Role of Diversity in the Toy Industry

 OBA, Public Library Amsterdam

-Unfortunately, the digitalization of the world prevents kids from authentically familiarising themselves with these terms.
+The digitalization of the world prevents kids from authentically familiarising themselves with these terms.
 Toy stores are closing down, and books are either read digitally or not at all. ”I think in general that the digitalization of the world won’t have a disastrous impact on the overall future perspective of kids’ worlds since parents of this generation are less ignorant than 20 years ago.
 However, it’s a shame to see educational tools such as toys and books, which are becoming more abundant, aren’t being fully utilized.”
 Freeman explains.
+However, representation of black culture is noticeable online as well.
+For example, Alma’s Way is a PBS Kids television series showcasing the diversity of Black life in New York City honoring the nuances.
+Additionally, the physical and digital book ”Bedtime Bonnet” presents a realistic depiction of countless black families’ evening routines.

-Luckily, the exposition of Freeman has already impacted a few, as she said, ”Every day the librarian, on the exposition floor, tells me about the feedback and enthusiastic reactions that visitors gave me and that this type of education on representation has made them think about how implementing representing materials could be valuable in affecting their lives and their children’s lives.
+Freeman’s exposition has impacted a few, as she said, ”Every day the librarian, on the exposition floor, tells me about the feedback and enthusiastic reactions that visitors gave me and that this type of education on representation has made them think about how implementing representing materials could be valuable in affecting their lives and their children’s lives.

-Diversity and inclusion can and will be digitalized.
+Diversity and inclusion can and will be digitalised.
 Even though it is represented in different formats, such as shows for kids or through social media, it eventually serves the same purpose of exploring representation and educating children about identity.
-It’s a growing phenomenon that still has a potential to grow. ”This exposition, together with many more of its kind, is meant to create more awareness for representation and inclusivity for those who familiarise themselves with such issues but also for those who’d like to become or are openminded to a change in perspective”.
+It’s a growing phenomenon . ”This exposition, together with many more of its kind, is meant to create more awareness for representation and inclusivity for those who familiarise themselves with such issues but also for those who’d like to become or are openminded to a change in perspective.”
+Freeman says.

 'Black Barbies' Exposition at the OBA.